RFAInc/windows10-iso/README.md

 This function generates a new ISO link and downloads it to your PC

 Install-Win10FeatureUpdate:
-This function mounts a win 10 ISO and attempts to upgrade the OS to the version of the specified ISO.
+This function mounts a windows 10 ISO and attempts to upgrade the OS to the version of said ISO.

 Example uses of the functions in this repo: